soyeonkimgithub/soyeonkimgithub.github.io/_posts/study/2023-08-01-python-pandas.md

 Write a solution to find all customers who never order anything.

 Return the result table in any order.

-The result format is in the following example.

 ~~~python
 import pandas as pd